Out of School Youth

 For Employers

-The Out of School Youth program partners with local businesses to provide reliable individuals, ages 16-24, for staffing needs.
-We offer reimbursement of participant wages to employers, up to an entry level wage per hour*, while covering the cost of necessary workplace certifications such as OSHA10, First Aid, and ServSafe®.
-Our participants will utilize the skills they have learned completing our extensive job-readiness training with an emphasis on the "soft-skills" that are in such high demand.
+The Out-of-School Youth (OSY) Program partners with local businesses to provide reliable employees ages 16-24 to meet their staffing needs.
+We reimburse participant wages up to an entry-level hourly wage* while covering the cost of required workplace certifications, such as OSHA 10, First Aid, and ServSafe®.